Biologically, Species Appropriate, Real and Raw Food for Cats and Dogs

 Which should you feed, BARF, PMR or Frankenprey?

 Despite the philosophical differences, the different factions will generally stand together against the one issue upon which they all agree – our dogs and cats should not be fed dried processed foods.
-That is not to say there are no quality dried foods available – but most will agree, where ever possible these should not be fed when a raw diet is a viable alternative.
+That is not to say there are no quality dried foods available – but most will agree, where ever possible these should not be fed when a raw and real food diet is a viable alternative.

 Try out both and see what works best for you and your dog or cat, or a combination thereof, as we advocate.
 Personally, as we stated above, we like to feed a mixture of both, more closely aligned with the Supplemented BARF philosophy for dogs and Frankenprey for cats.
 BARF wins on the convenience factor, however Prey also has its benefits, which is why believe the middle road, a combination of both, is the golden road …